News

 What it means for booked guests and when the revised program goes on sale

-AIDA said it will begin contacting guests who already booked affected itineraries and will also inform its travel agency partners.
+AIDA said it would begin contacting guests who already booked affected itineraries and would also inform its travel agency partners.
 The line is offering impacted guests a chance to switch to another AIDA cruise by a set deadline, with onboard credit provided as an incentive.

 Other cruise lines are still planning Arabian Gulf seasons in 2026/27

-AIDA’s withdrawal comes as some brands continue to schedule winter 2026/27 operations in the Arabian Gulf, even as others step back.
-Costa Cruises, another Carnival-owned brand, also canceled its Middle East and Arabian Gulf program for the 2026/27 season; Costa had been expected to deploy Costa Smeralda, while AIDA’s plans were centered on AIDAprima.
+AIDA’s withdrawal now sits within a broader pullback from the Arabian Gulf for winter 2026/27.
+Costa Cruises, another Carnival-owned brand, also canceled its Middle East and Arabian Gulf program for the season; Costa had been expected to deploy Costa Smeralda before reassigning the ship to the Canary Islands, while AIDA’s plans were centered on AIDAprima.

-MSC Cruises said MSC World Europa is set to offer seven-night itineraries visiting the UAE, Bahrain and Qatar (including Doha), with sailings planned from late November through early April and no changes announced.
+MSC Cruises had said MSC World Europa was set to offer seven-night itineraries visiting the UAE, Bahrain and Qatar (including Doha), with sailings planned from late November through early April.
+MSC later canceled that program as part of a wider winter deployment revision, reassigning MSC World Europa to the Southern Caribbean and MSC Seaview to South America.

-TUI Cruises is preparing to introduce its 4,000-passenger Mein Schiff Flow in the region, with sailings from Dubai beginning in mid-November and itineraries that include calls such as Sir Bani Yas, Doha and Muscat.
+TUI Cruises had been preparing to introduce its 4,000-passenger Mein Schiff Flow in the region, with sailings from Dubai beginning in mid-November and itineraries that include calls such as Sir Bani Yas, Doha and Muscat.
+The line has since canceled that Middle East deployment and will instead base the new ship in Northern Europe from German homeports.

 Celestyal Cruises is planning to deploy Celestyal Journey and Celestyal Discovery, with seven-night Desert Days itineraries visiting Qatar, the UAE and Bahrain, and shorter Iconic Arabia cruises that also include Oman.
-Celestyal’s season is scheduled from late November through mid-March.
+After both ships recently transited the Strait of Hormuz, the company had not announced changes to its published season, which is scheduled from late November through mid-March.

 Aroya Cruises has published a three-month deployment from January through March 2027, built around seven-night cruises calling in the UAE, Saudi Arabia, Qatar, Bahrain and Oman.
 The brand previously suspended and canceled operations after its first Arabian Gulf sailings, but has indicated it intends to return.

-Explora Journeys is slated to enter the market with Explora II, offering seven-night itineraries from December through March with destinations including the UAE, Qatar, Saudi Arabia, Bahrain and Oman.
-Explora previously postponed its Middle East plans and has extended its cancellation window by 45 days, saying it plans to update passengers by the end of March.
+Explora Journeys had been slated to enter the market with Explora II, offering seven-night itineraries from December through March with destinations including the UAE, Qatar, Saudi Arabia, Bahrain and Oman.
+Explora has since canceled its 2026/27 Middle East winter season and plans to move Explora II to Europe.

 Disruptions in 2025/26 continue to shape planning